Floriangomis/SoundcloudSongRetriever-NodeJs-Angularjs-Socket-IO-/README.md

 Once it done, You should open `/helper/config.js` and put informations about your soundcloud application account.

+Before to launch the project you should use `grunt` in your terminal.
+This will concat all Js files into a single one and will launch a JShint check.

 Then you can launch the application by simply type `nodemon server.js` in your terminal.